OBF/obf-docs/OBF Bylaws.md

 ARTICLE IV - NOMINATIONS AND ELECTIONS
 -----------------------------------

-1. Nominations for the Board of Directors may be made by the general membership at any time throughout the year by email to the any member of the Nominating Committee (see Item 7), or by the Nominating Committee itself.
+1. Nominations for the Board of Directors may be made by the general membership at any time throughout the year by email to any member of the Nominating Committee (see Item 7), or by the Nominating Committee itself.
 2. Elections to the Board of Directors shall be held at the annual Board of Directors meeting (usually held in conjunction with the Bioinformatics Open Source Conference, BOSC).
 Elections to the four Officer positions shall be held during a time of no more than the four weeks leading up to the annual Board of Directors meeting.
 Nominations made at least 60 (sixty) days prior to this annual meeting are eligible for inclusion on the election ballot at that meeting.
 This requirement may be waived by the majority of the Board of Directors
 3. Voting.
     a.
 Voting for the Board of Directors shall be by electronic or paper ballot.